oshokin/zvuk-grabber/README.md

 ### Building from Source (Optional) 🛠️

-If you want to modify the code or build the binary yourself, you’ll need the following prerequisites:
+If you want to modify the code or build the binary yourself, you'll need the following prerequisites:

 1.  **Install Go**:
     Download and install Go from the [official website](https://go.dev/dl/).